paketo-buildpacks/rfcs/text/0000-selecting-default-java-version.md

 ## Detailed Explanation

 The default should be changed according to a defined process rather than at some undefined point in time to some undefined version.
-To do so, the default should be changed once the latest releases LTS version of Java is at least one year old.
-Setting this as the baseline, exceptions of faster (or slower) updates are acceptable in urgent cases.
+To do so, the default should be changed once the latest released LTS version of Java is at least one year old.
+Exceptions are permitted for a shorter change cycle when deemed sufficiently urgent by a majority vote of Java subteam contributors and maintainers.

 ## Rationale and Alternatives